Our Nursery timings are as follows:

 30 hours (Free) Childcare

-Along with the 15 hours funded childcare that we currently offer in our Nursery, from September 2017 we will now be offering 30 hours for eligible families.
+Along with the 15 hours funded childcare that we currently offer in our Nursery, we will now be offering 30 hours for eligible families.

 The Childcare Choices website includes a Childcare Calculator for parents to compare all the government’s childcare offers and check what works best for families.

 Currently all 3 and 4 year olds are entitled to 570 hours of free childcare a year as a universal offer.
-A new extended entitlement will be coming into effect from September 2017 entitling some working parents to 1140 hours of free early years provision.
+If you are both working parents you may be entitled to 1140 hours of free early years provision.

 A quick reminder on the eligibility criteria entitling parents to the 1140 hours of extended entitlement is: